 Why study yoga?

 A consistent and effective yoga practice can help cultivate improved physical and mental function.
 Through practice, we learn to deliberately calm down.
 We learn more about ourselves, the functioning of our bones, joints, muscles and organs.
 We better know and have compassion for our habituated and reactive nature by training our awareness and ability to focus.
 When we are in touch with our own real-time experience, we can make more informed decisions and respond to others with greater integrity and kindness.
 Yoga study is a proving ground for true personal fulfillment.

 What are the benefits of private study?

-Private study allows us to efficiently tailor a yoga practice that meets your needs.
-In a one on one setting, we have a better opportunity to look at what might require attention and to develop a protocol for improvement.
+Private study with an effective teacher allows one to efficiently tailor a yoga practice that meets specific individual needs.
+In a one on one setting, by asking good questions and taking inventory of ongoing insight, yoga reveals what might require attention and to develop a protocol for improvement.
 If teacher and student are congruent in basic values and vision, the hard work of practice will be fun and fulfilling.

 What is the process?

 Yoga practice is an ongoing and cumulative process of inventory, understanding, execution, and states of completion.
 We will look at what is (What is yoga?
 What is your intention with yoga?
 What do this moment feel like?
 Why do we think what we think?).
 We will develop trustworthy strategies that include recognizing the truth of intensity, testing variations, learning to relax and respect limits.
 We will note improvements over time.
-Practice will include breathing and meditation techniques, traditional and modified yoga postures, as well as more passive gravity assisted postures using blocks, bolsters, and blankets.
+Practice will include breathing awareness and observation, traditional and modified yoga postures, as well as more passive gravity assisted postures using blocks, bolsters, and blankets.
 While you are not guaranteed to learn how to embody headstand in four easy steps (there are no shortcuts here!), private study will reveal how patient awareness training can begin to create more gratifying relationships with self, and positively affect our relationships with others.

 I work weekly with some clients, bi-weekly with others.
 I have had ongoing clients for years and others for several weeks.
 Nobody's yoga is identical and no personal practice develops the same way.